Agile Resource Planning: The Definitive Guide

 When it comes to using a tool for resource planning you have a few options.

 An agile project management tool.
-Tools like Jira are great for managing the day to day activities of an agile team.
+Tools like Jira are great for managing the day-to-day activities of an agile team.
 But they all have significant gaps when it comes to resource planning.
 To address this various plugins are available that bolt on resource planning capabilities.
-However they simply provide an alternate utilization view of your Jira data.
+However, they simply provide an alternate utilization view of your Jira data.

 Features of agile resource planning tools